seandenigris/Living-Library/README.md

+TLDR: A reimagination of what a library can be once freed from a being a physical building housing (only) physical items

 # Overview

 NB.
 This section is an export of the class comment of `BaselineOfLivingLibrary`.
 When viewed from inside the system, it is live, dynamic and beautiful.
 "Just the markdown" only gives you a taste.
 We suggest you dive in and view the documentation as it was intended as quickly as possible - it will be more enjoyable and productive!